Criminal tattoo

-Criminal tattoos are a type of tattoos associated with criminals to show gang membership and record the wearer's personal history—such as their skills, specialties, accomplishments, incarceration, world view and/or means of personal expression.
-Tattoos are strongly empirically associated with deviance, personality disorders, and criminality.
+Criminal tattoos are classified in different ways.
+The meaning and histories of criminal tattoos vary from country to country, and they are commonly assumed to be associated with gang membership.
+They could also be a record of the wearer's personal history—such as their skills, specialties, accomplishments, incarceration, world view and/or means of personal expression.
+Tattoos have been empirically associated with deviance, personality disorders, and criminality.
+There is no direct correlation between tattoos and criminals, but we can observe the developed history of tattoos and their meanings in countries such as Australia, France, Italy, Japan, Russia, and the United States.